mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

     connectionId: ConnectionId;

    /**
-     * Determines if this heartbeat event is for an awaitable isMaster.
+     * Determines if this heartbeat event is for an awaitable ``hello`` or legacy hello.
 If
      * true, then the duration field cannot be used for RTT calculation
      * because the command blocks on the server.
      */